Changing jobs can do wonders for your career progression but it can play havoc with your retirement planning if you let it.

 What Should I Do With My Old Employer Pension?

-In 99% of cases, your best option will be the Personal Retirement Bond (PRB) since it;
+In most cases, your best option will be the Personal Retirement Bond (PRB) since it;

 - Maintains all of your accumulated benefits related to your salary and service.